manojtpillai/kubuculum/README.md

 ### Prerequisites

-This tool is run on a system that has kubectl set up to control a kubernetes cluster.
+kubuculum is run on a system that has kubectl set up to control a kubernetes cluster.
 The prerequisites for running the tool are:

 - A kubernetes cluster up and running.